Hjaltejuel/BDSA2/README.md

 1. `SplitLine` takes as argument a stream of lines (strings) and returns a stream of the words on those lines (also strings).
 A 'word' is a non-empty contiguous sequence of the letters a–z or A–Z or the digits 0–9.
 Use a regular expression to split the lines into words.

+2. `Resolutions` takes a string containing resolutions.
+A resolution could be `1920x1080`.
+It returns a stream of resolutions as tuples, e.g. `(1920, 1080)`.
+The solution must use *named capture groups*

-2. `InnerText` takes as arguments a string containing HTML and a specific tag name.
+3. `InnerText` takes as arguments a string containing HTML and a specific tag name.
 It returns the *inner text* of each of those tags.
 Use a regular expression with a *back reference* to match tags.

 #### Notes
 You must `yield` elements and not use a temporary in-memory collection.